 Users must not look at, copy, alter or destroy anyone else's personal files without express permission.
 The ability to access a file or other information does not imply permission to do so.

 Users may not use the College system for commercial purposes, defined as offering or providing goods or services for sale or barter to others or purchasing goods or services for personal profit.
 The College acquisition policies will be followed for purchasing online any goods or services for the College.

 Users may not use the system for political lobbying that is, to express their opinion on political issues to their elected representatives, or to urge others do so, unless this communication is in support of the academic mission of the College.
 Students may also use the system to express their opinions to elected officials on political issues if those communications are made in connection with an educational assignment.

-Users of the College system, as well as employees identifying an affiliation with the College when using any social networking service, may not use the College’s name, logo, or seal in their Pages in any way that implies College endorsement of other organizations, products or services, without first obtaining written permission from the Office of Communication.
+Users may not use the College's name, logo or seal in their Pages in any way that implies College endorsement of other organizations, products or services, without first obtaining written permission from the Office of Communications.

 Users may not use College logos or trademarks, including the College seal, without first obtaining written permission from the Office of Communications.

 Individuals who have a complaint or a grievance on matters related to this policy, should contact the College’s Chief Information Officer.
 The CIO will determine the appropriate College office or department to hear and/or investigate the complaint or grievance.